- MD Curriculum

 A combined MD/PhD program, the Medical Scientist Training Program prepares a small group of students for careers as physician/scientists.
 With funding from the U.S. National Institutes of Health, our trainees receive full tuition support and a stipend while pursuing the superb training opportunities offered by both the School of Medicine and one of our renowned graduate programs.
 We admit 12 new students each year, drawing from a highly competitive, nationwide pool of applicants.
 Our students, working with world-class faculty mentors, have been extremely successful in competing for top-ranked residencies, fellowships, and careers in academic medicine and biomedical research.
 Please check the MSTP website for updates on deadlines for applications, etc.

 The UC Berkeley - UCSF Joint Medical Program (JMP) is a five-year graduate program.
 Students spend the pre-clerkship years at UC Berkeley, engaging in a leading-edge integrated Problem Based Learning medical curriculum, while simultaneously earning a Master's Degree in the Health and Medical Sciences at UC Berkeley's School of Public Health.
-After three years, JMP students move across the bay to UCSF to finish their medical education and receive their MD.
+After two and a half years, JMP students move across the bay to UCSF to finish their medical education and receive their MD.

 Applicants to the Joint Medical Program must meet all of the requirements of the UCSF School of Medicine and should apply through the regular admissions process.
 Applicants who pass a preliminary review will be approved for a secondary application from UCSF that will provide information on application to the Joint Medical Program.
 Each year 16 students are accepted on the basis of motivation, background, and aptitude for an in-depth research experience and suitability for case-based, problem-oriented small group learning.